 - 2.1.
-The revised Strategic Risk Register as at 31 December 2015 is set out in Appendix 1 for consideration by Cabinet.
+The revised Strategic Risk Register as at 31 March 2016 is set out in Appendix 1 for consideration by Cabinet.
 The intention is that this review of the Register will secure the following objectives: - Identify any newly emerging risks which need to be added to the Register and removing any risks that have been resolved to maintain a focus on current risks. - To revisit risk score assessments and ensure that appropriate mitigation remains in place. - 2.2.
 In overall terms a key theme which emerges from the Strategic Risk Register is one of an ongoing requirement to maintain our current performance in respect of service delivery, performance and governance.
 This objective needs to be secured against a background of both declining and less certainty concerning financial resources.
 Allied to the financial position local authorities are faced with significant legislative change impacting upon Housing, Planning, the welfare system, devolution and finance.
 These developments are anticipated to require some significant changes in the manner in which our services to local residents are delivered with the level of change required clearly having the potential to disrupt service provision. - 2.3.
-During the recent round of Quarterly Performance meetings two key issues were raised.
-The first concerned the pace of legislative change covered in section 2.2 (above).
+During the recent round of Quarterly Performance meetings the two key issues raised continued to concern the pace of legislative change and the ability to recruit and retain appropriately qualified staff.
+The first concerned the pace of legislative change is covered in section 2.2 (above), and is now identified as the key risk facing the Council in the Strategic Risk Register.
+In particular the Housing and Planning Bill is in the process of Parliamentary debate prior to its finalisation, whilst we are awaiting the outcome of the consultation concerning New Homes Bonus.
 Secondly, the issue of the loss of key staff and the difficulties being experienced in finding suitable replacements continues to be a widespread concern expressed by managers.
 While a limited number of services are experiencing significant problems it is clear that all areas of work are now finding it difficult to attract suitable candidates at a time when we are facing increased staff turnover.
 This issue already featured within the Strategic Risk Register and is detailed as Item 3 within Appendix 1. - 2.4.
 Over the past few months the Council has seen an increase in the number of planning applications that have been turned down by Planning Committee.
 Given that the legislative framework has significantly reduced local influence over planning issues there is a clear risk that some of these decisions will be overturned at appeal with a corresponding cost to the Council.
 Whilst the cost of current appeals is unlikely to cause the Council major financial difficulties it does need to be recognised that such appeals will need to be funded from the Invest to Save Reserve which reduces the ability of the Council to invest in measures which protect and improve services to our local communities through minimising costs.